 AJM: Well we're open Monday through Friday.
-And then during tax season, we're open on the weekends.
+Then during tax season, we're open on the weekends.
 Not really to do settlements, but you know, to be there for whoever wants to come in and have their tax returns filed.
-And, you know, any tax questions.
+And any tax questions.
+[13:45]